Talk to us 01204 238 046

 What Is a Method Statement?

-A method statement is a document that outlines how to carry out a specific task safely and efficiently.
-It's an essential tool for planning and communicating work procedures.
+Typically, required as part of health and safety requirements and tendering.
+At its core a method statement is a tool for planning and communicating work procedures.
 It needs to ensure compliance with relevant laws and be reflective of how you deliver your service.
-Once developed it becomes a key tool for training, monitoring and quality, as well as evidence of your approach, which you may need to share with clients.
+Once developed and in place for your business - it becomes a key tool for training, monitoring and quality, as well as evidence of your approach, which you may need to share with clients.

 Definition and Purpose of a Method Statement